Maheshdindur/auto-maintainer-demo/README.md

 ![AI Model](https://img.shields.io/badge/AI-Gemini%202.5%20Flash-orange)

 ## 🚨 The Problem
-Open Source maintainers are burning out.
-Thousands of Pull Requests (PRs) go unreviewed because maintainers lack the time to manually check every single contribution.
-Bad PRs clutter the repo, while good ideas die in the backlog.
+Open Source maintainers face overwhelming volumes of Pull Requests (PRs), leading to burnout and missed security vulnerabilities.
+Manual code review is slow, inconsistent, and often fails to catch subtle policy violations (like misformatted commit messages) or critical security flaws (like hardcoded secrets)

 ## 🤖 The Solution
 **OS-Maintainer** is an autonomous AI agent that acts as a **First-Line Gatekeeper**.
 It listens to repository events 24/7, analyzes incoming code, and enforces contribution rules automatically.